MiltonMejia/prisma-nestjs-graphql-filter/README.md

 This package helps you to reduce boilerplate if you want to create Prisma filter input in Graphql.
 WhereInput decorator accepts an array of arguments, so you can add all fields with any type as you need.

 This package is compatible with all Graphql input types and all classes with InputType decorator.
-Also you can declare your field input type as array (check the examples below)
+Also you can declare your field input type as array (check the examples below).

+Is not necessary add native Input decorator when you use WhereInput or OrderByInput decorators.

 ## Before installation

 You must install `class-transformer` package before install if you want to use DecimalFilter

+## Circular dependency

+WhereInput and OrderByInput may not work when you nest with each other, due to circular dependency issues.
+You can use those decorators if you add nested fields with Field decorator inside class.

 ## Installation